imanmaris99/developprogramdonasi_BE2024/README.md

 <h4>Web Display and Menu Flow</h4>
+<h4>Frontend application for which I tried to design the website planning layout in Figma.</h4>
    <img  src="/documentation/Content Planning.png">
     <p>Here is a screenshot of the application:</p>
     <div style="display: flex; flex-direction: column; align-items: center; gap: 20px;">